SophieDeBenedetto/blog/posts/go_concurrency.md

 ## Introducing WaitGroups

 We now understand that we need to tell our input channel to close once the spawned `ConcurrentRegisterStudent` routines have concluded.
 But how can we ensure that we close this channel only after those goroutines have finished running?

 WaitGroups allow us to block the execution of our main function until any goroutines we've added to a given WaitGroup are done executing.
+In this way, we can block execution of our main routine until all of our `ConcufurrentRegisterStudent` routines are done and *then* instruct our program to close the `input` channel.

 ### How does it work?